0xPolygonMiden/miden-client/docs/cli.md

 | `export`  | Export input note data to a binary file                    | -e      |
 | `import`  | Import input note data from a binary file                  | -i      |

+For `show` subcommand, you can also provide a partial ID instead of the full ID.
+So instead of `miden-client input-notes show 0x70b7ecba1db44c3aa75e87a3394de95463cc094d7794b706e02a9228342faeb0` you can do `miden-client input-notes show 0x70b7ec`

 ### `tags` command

 | Command | Description                                              | Aliases |